0xTemplar/DataHive/README.md

 ## Integration Documentation

 ### Akave Integration:
-**Decentralized Storage for AI-ready Data**

-**Overview**
-- Akave acts as storage layer for AI verified and validated datasets contributed to a campaign.
+- **Decentralized Storage for AI-ready Data**: Akave acts as storage layer for AI verified and validated datasets contributed to a campaign.
 Upon creation, a dedicated storage bucket is provisioned on Akave, a decentralized Filecoin-based storage solution.
 Participants upload data directly to the campaign’s Akave bucket.

-- Akave also serves as DataHive’s decentralized storage solution, providing robust and secure file management capabilities.
-It acts as a [decentralized hot retrieval layer](https://github.com/0xTemplar/DataHive/blob/f1ed476c5b4cdbb06dc2b7e41661547a1775cf27/backend/app/celery/celery.py#L64), accessible via the `AkaveLinkAPI`, allowing seamless retrieval of stored contributed datasets for on-demand AI model training.
+- **Decentralized Hot Retrieval Layer** - Akave also serves as DataHive’s decentralized storage solution, providing robust and secure file management capabilities.
+It acts as a [decentralized hot retrieval layer](https://github.com/0xTemplar/DataHive/blob/f1ed476c5b4cdbb06dc2b7e41661547a1775cf27/backend/app/celery/celery.py#L64), accessible via the `AkaveLinkAPI`, allowing efficient bulk retrieval of stored contributed datasets for on-demand AI model training.

+- **Model Artifact publishing & versioning**: After training, we serialize the model and metadata to disk.
+Akave handles chunked uploads, deduplication (via content hashes), and announces the new artifacts in its index.
+Any other service or worker can immediately ``list_files`` and see ``trained_model.joblib`` and ``model_info.json``.

 **Key Functionalities:**
 - **Bucket Management**: Create, list, and retrieve detailed information about buckets.